 How often do you deep clean your car?
-When was the last time the carpet was cleaned?
-Unfortunately, many car owners overlook the carpet for way too long — leaving stains, mud and sticky substances unchecked.
+When was the last time you cleaned the carpet?
+Unfortunately, many car owners overlook the carpet for way too long — leaving stains, mud, and sticky substances unchecked.

 Cleaning a cluttered space can be tricky, especially when it’s a small space such as a car.
 So start by removing possible trash from the floor and cup holders.
 Also, removing small items like coins, toys, and the like, will make cleaning easier.

 An excellent way to keep your car well-organized is by using a car organizer.
 There are many to choose from depending on what size you need.
 Some can be hung around the seats and have multiple pockets in various sizes.

 Newer car models might have specialized compartments made for organizing.
 These are typically found in family cars.

 If you have floor mats in your car, remove and put them aside.
 We’ll be cleaning these later.
 You can, however, prepare the mats by giving them a rough shake to loosen dirt and dust.

 3. Vacuum the Interior